AnyLog-co/documentation/deployments/Docker/master_node_deployment_process.md

 connection set to bind.

 For directions to start a Master node please visit the [deployment process](deploying_node.md) document. configurations used for this deployment can be found [here](https://raw.githubusercontent.com/AnyLog-co/deployments/master/docker-compose/anylog-master/anylog_configs.env)

+Note, the sample configurations use _SQLite_ so that users can take it run.
+However, we recommnad utilizing Relational databases, such as _PostgreSQL_, for large scale projects when/if possible.

 ## Steps
 1. Set parameters such as:
    * hostname
-   * Internal & External IPs (backend of AnyLog if not preset in configuration)
+   * Local & External IPs (backend of AnyLog if not preset in configuration)
-   *  If overlay_network is configured by setting the OVERLAY_NETWORK to true and OVERLAY_IP, INTERNAL_IP will be set to the OVERLAY_IP
    * `ENV` parameters from configuration into AnyLog parameters
 ```anylog
 AL > hostname = get hostname